 Communication Sciences and Disorders

-The Program in Communication Sciences and Disorders offers Bachelor of Science and Master of Science degrees in the field.
+The Program in Communication Sciences and Disorders offers Bachelor of Science and Master of Science degrees in the field as well as a Certificate in Advanced School-Based Speech-Language Pathology.

-This program is part of the Department of Rehabilitation, Human Resources and Communication Disorders
+This program is half of the Department of Communication Disorders and Occupational Therapy.

 If you have further questions about our accredited degree progams, please contact cdis@uark.edu.